burntsouup/JavaScript/2 - Basics.md

   a.
 Normal execution:

-    - JS engine receives the data, loads it, starts parsing, pauses parsing to fetch, download, and execute script, then continues parsing ...
+    - JS engine receives the data, loads it, starts parsing, pauses parsing to fetch, download, and execute a script, before continue parsing ...

       :bulb: this extends the time it takes for content to load